 PIERRE DORION, HAYV KAHRAMAN, RICHARD MOSSE, and GARNETT PUETT

 A Change of Place: Four Solo Exhibitions

-Jack Shainman Gallery is pleased to celebrate the second anniversary of The School with A Change of Place: Four Solo Exhibitions, opening May 22, 2016.
+Jack Shainman Gallery is pleased to celebrate the second anniversary of The School with A Change of Place: Four Solo Exhibitions, on view now until October 29, 2016.
 Working across painting, photography, and sculpture, Pierre Dorion, Hayv Kahraman, Richard Mosse, and Garnett Puett converge on themes of transformation, environment, and remembrance.

 Kahraman highlights the friction between memory and narrative through her personal history as an Iraqi émigré first to Europe and ultimately the United States.
 New works here recall a recurring sonic theme in the artist’s most taunting memories—the warning call of the siren.
 Sound as a modality of power is well ingrained in military strategy, with long-range-acoustic-devises (LRAD speakers) transmitting localized, extremely high decibel noise, literally using sound as a weapon.
 The violence of sound and the ways in which people resist it are at the heart of Strip Search (2016); acoustic foam pierces through women’s bodies painted on the canvas’ surface, transforming the painting itself into a sonically absorbent shield, while the linen references punctured flesh.